 In this scenario, nations will compete to offer services in order to attract citizens.
 Just like companies today compete to offer services in order to attract customers.

 Currently, thousands of companies have been opened by e-Residents in Estonia.
 These companies are registered in Estonia, regardless of the citizenship of their founders.
 They pay taxes in Estonia, hire employees in Estonia and bring business to Estonia.
-Other countries such as Azerbajan are considering developing their own e-Residency program, and I expect more to join in the following years.
+Other countries such as Azerbaijan are considering developing their own e-Residency program, and I expect more to join in the following years.

 The advent of e-Nations